Thresher Shark Expedition

 Most visitors fly into Cebu-Mactan International Airport.
 There are daily flights from many international ports, and countless connecting flights through Manila and other domestic locations.
 Cebu is also serviced by ferries from neighbouring islands.
-Once in Cebu you can opt for a time- saving private transport option, or catch the Ceres Liner buses from the terminal at SM City mall - around 30 mins by taxi from the airport.
+The Shark Guardian Malapascua expedition includes your transport from Cebu city to Evolution resort on Malapascua (and the reverse at the end of the expedition).
+Please ensure you are in Cebu on the morning of your departure day and specific transport details will be shared with you ahead of your trip.
+If you need help finding a hotel to stay the night before departure then email our booking team.
+Likewise depending on return flights or onward travel you may need a hotel at the end of the expedition also.
 The journey to the ferry port in Maya takes 3-6 hours, depending both on your chosen transport and traffic/weather conditions.
 From Maya Port it is approximately a 45 minute boat ride to the island.
 If taking a public ferry (P200) it is best to try and arrive to Maya as early as possible.
 As it gets later in the day boats have less passengers and you may have to either wait, or be asked to pay a higher price to cover the boat cost. *Note - if you are taking private transport the cutoff for pickup is 1pm.

 WHAT SHOULD I BRING?